fantuz/entropy-service/README.md

 The software has been adapted to fetch entropy from etherogeneous sources, as the Linux CSPRNG itself (/dev/urandom, for testing only) or an USB Chaos Key (low entropy, still deterministic in a way).
 Possibilities are endless as every character device will become a valid choice; ranging from barcode reader to any webcam, mouse, or radio-wave, your imagination is the limit !

 ## Practical implementations
-With this simple yet very performant software, users can setup their own "cryptographically-strong randomness source" and use API to retrieve different amounts of randomness, either:
+With this simple yet very performant software, users can setup their own "cryptographically-strong randomness source" and use API to retrieve different amounts of randomness, either in:
- - in a binary form
+ - a binary stream
- - or a set of words
+ - a set of words
- - a background color
+ - a background color ever changing
- - or randomly-generated images.
+ - randomly-generated images and heatmaps
  - random sound generation (to be added soon)

 ## Architecture and logic